PlexSheep/SREMP/docs/devlog.md

 Also, since I'm a night person, I will count sessions continuing into the next day as part of the previous one.
 It's just more convenient that way.

+## 2025-10-03 (plexsheep)

+### Progress

+- I think I fixed the clippy ci, which sometimes went boom when pushing automatic changes
+- The identity exchange fails because the specification is wrong: We try to use an Ed25519 Key (identity key we called it so far) for the noise static key, but that seems to be the wrong key type (need X25519 apperently?)
+- I made a lot of progress with the specification.
+The identity is now better specified and should actually hold up in reality.
+The security is also improved with cryptographic signatures over the identities.

+### Decisions

+- Needed to change identity specification because Ed25519 keys cannot be used as static noise keys (without major hacks).

+### Notes

+### Mood

+- A bit tired

 ## 2025-10-02 (plexsheep)

 ### Progress